2026 Membership - Now Available

 You are a contributing member of the group and are comfortable riding in a tight group formation:

 You take a regular turn pulling at the front.
-The Train of Pain group does understand you might need to skip a turn and expects you will communicate this to keep the group moving smoothly.
+The group does understand you might need to skip a turn and expects you will communicate this to keep the group moving smoothly.

-Intermediate pace rides have traditionally been a place for newer riders to test the group riding waters, especially after graduating from the Learn To Group Ride (LTGR) sessions.
-And where old Fast riders ‘retire’ to.
-Intermediate has also been a place for improving riders to graduate from, moving on to the Fast groups.
-Intermediate rides have been a place where we try to go as hard and fast as we can without blowing up, and where we try (and sometimes succeed/sometimes fail) to be as fast as the slower end of the Fast group.
-But the Intermediate group always maintains a group dynamic, and the slowest rider dictates the ultimate group pace.
-So we try to push the pace but Intermediate is always a no drop ride.
+Group 4 rides are where we try to go as hard and fast as we can without blowing up, and where we try (and sometimes succeed/ sometimes fail) to be as fast as the slower end of the faster groups.
+But Group 4 always maintains a group dynamic, and the slowest rider dictates the ultimate group pace.
+So we try to push the pace but Group 4 is always a no drop ride.

-In between the Recreational and Fast group pace.
+In between the Group 3 and Group 5 pace.

 Honesty in your level of fitness and speed.
 If you are too fast for us then either show some restraint or move up a group.
-If you are too slow then move to the Recreational group to relax or improve before coming back to Intermediate.
+If you are too slow then move to Group 5 to relax or improve before coming back to Intermediate.
 You may be asked to slow down if you’re too fast, or we may ask you to detach from the group if you can’t hold the group pace consistently.

 Safety on the road is a huge priority, and communication is an important part of safety.
 Talk to others in the group.
 Point out hazards.
 Pass updates quickly up the line (“ease up!”, “one off the back”, “car back”, etc) .
 The Highway Traffic Act MUST be followed, including one foot down at all signed stops.
 Provide friendly advice to those who can use it.